JohanAlvedal/Svotc/readme.md

 If you just want it to work:

-1. Install SVOTC and restart Home Assistant
+1. Install SVOTC and restart Home Assistant (See 1 Requirements)
 2. Set entity mapping:
    - Indoor temperature
    - Outdoor temperature